akouz/HBus/Protocol/README.md

   * N - length of text, typically up to 63 bytes
   * Text - node description, UTF-8
+  * if OK then OkErr fieild repeats StrNoWr field

 Write description, request from Node A to Node B